javascript-tutorial/en.javascript.info/1-js/4-data-structures/9-map-set-weakmap-weakset/article.md

 */!*
 ```

-Do you see the difference versus a regular `Map`?
-If `visitorCountMap` were a `new Map()`, then `john` would remain in it.
+Did you notice the difference versus a regular `Map`?
+If `visitorCountMap` were a `new Map()`, then the object `john` and the corresponding value would remain in it.
 If users keep coming and leaving, then there would be more and more values flooding the map.

 So, with a regular `Map`, the user deletion becomes a more tedious task: we also need to clean up the additional stores.
-And it can be a cumbersome task in the more complex case when users are managed in one place of the code and the additional structure is at another place and is getting no information about removals. `WeakMap` comes to the rescue.
+And it can become rather cumbersome in more complex cases when users are managed in one place of the code and the additional structure is at another place and is getting no information about removals.

-`WeakMap` uses only objects as keys.
+`WeakMap` uses only objects as keys, not primitive values.
 It has the following methods:

 - `weakMap.get(key)`
 - `weakMap.set(key, value)`